CaptainCrowbar/unicorn-lib/unicorn/string.md

 These perform the same operation as `str_escape()`, but also add quotes around the string.
-The default quote mark is `"\""`; if a `quotes` string is supplied, its first and second characters will be used as the opening and closing quotes (an empty string is interpreted as `"\""`; a single character will be used for both quotes; anything beyond the second character is ignored).
+The default quote mark is `"\""`; if a `quotes` string is supplied, its first and second characters will be used as the opening and closing quotes (a single character will be used for both quotes; anything beyond the second character is ignored).
+The quote and unquote functions will throw `std::invalid_argument` if a backslash is supplied as a quote character.

 * `template <typename C> basic_string<C> str_unquote(const basic_string<C>& str)`
 * `template <typename C> basic_string<C> str_unquote(const basic_string<C>& str, const basic_string<C>& quotes, uint32_t flags = 0)`